DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_advanced_script.md

 </details>
 <br>

-### Step 3 - Download & Configure the Advanced Data Validation Script
+### Step 3 - Download & Execute the Advanced "Setup" Script
-<details><summary>Expand if you need instructions on how to download and configure the basic script...</summary>
+<details><summary>Expand if you need instructions on how to download and execute the setup script (to build "temp" tables)...</summary>

-1. Download the basic validation script from <b>[here](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation_framework/sql_scripts/dvf_basic_script.sql)</b>.
+1. Download the advnaced validation setup script from <b>[here](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation_framework/sql_scripts/dvf_advanced_01_setup.sql)</b>.
-2. There are **no** configuration changes needed for the script, it will work out of the box against the demo_hr schema and data created in Step #2 above.
+2. There are **no** configuration changes needed for the script, it will work out of the box against the demo_hr schema created in Step #2 above.
 3. Pick an appropriate directory in which to save the script.
 Open your SQL Editor pointing to the appropriate Oracle Server and demo_hr schema.
+4. Execute the script and confirm the two empty tables ("test_case_results" and "test_case_config") now exist in the demo_hr schema.
 </details>
 <br>

+### Step 4 - Download the Advanced "Test Cases" Script
+<details><summary>Expand if you need instructions on how to download and execute the setup script (to build "temp" tables)...</summary>

+1. Download the advnaced validation setup script from <b>[here](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation_framework/sql_scripts/dvf_advanced_01_setup.sql)</b>.
+2. There are **no** configuration changes needed for the script, it will work out of the box against the demo_hr schema created in Step #2 above.

+xxxxxxxxxxxxxxxxxxxxxxxxxxx
 ### Step 4 - Review the Basic Data Validation Script
 <details><summary>**Expand if you would like to see a review of the script layout and what each data validation test case looks like ...></summary>